flame-engine/flame/STYLEGUIDE.md

 # Style Guide

 This is a general style guide that shall govern over the Flame Engine repository.
 The aim is to keep a common stable general environment.
-This includes high level guidance to help on simple decisions in the day-to-day development life.
+This includes high level guidance to help with simple decisions in the day-to-day development life.

 This extends rules on the official [Flutter Style Guide](https://github.com/flutter/flutter/wiki/Style-guide-for-Flutter-repo).